ThatoneKurdishSE/Covid-Boredom-Buster/README.md

 This app was created using Ruby on Rails, ActiveRecord, Javascript, and SQLite3.

 #### DEPLOYMENT
-To use this app, download the files, run
+To use this app, download the files, cd into the backend folder, and run bundle install, then rails db:migrate.
+Run your rails server on port 9000 with rails s -p 9000.
+Cd into your frontend and run lite-server.